 Enrolling in Biomedical Science

-- BIOSCI 107 Biology for Biomedical Science: Cellular Processes and Development
+- BIOSCI 107 Biology for Biomedical Science: Cellular Processes

 - CHEM 110 Chemistry of the Living World

 - POPLHLTH 111 (if your intention is to apply for Medicine, Optometry, Pharmacy, or Medical Imaging) OR a Year 1 elective course (we recommend STATS 101 or 108)

 - 1 x General Education course.
 You must be enrolled in the above courses before selecting your General Education course from the Open (O) or the Engineering, Medical and Health Sciences, Science (EMHSS) schedules.

 - PHYSICS 160 Physics for the Life Sciences